|

 power of posthypnotic suggestions helps to make this

+possible.
 A posthypnotic

 suggestion is a suggestion which is given during